aleksiliu/ai-image-edit/README.md

-# Image Editing Suite
+# AI Image Edit

 ## Description

-Image Editing Suite is a powerful web application built with Next.js and TypeScript that allows users to upload, edit, and enhance images using AI-powered tools.
+Wb application built with Next.js and TypeScript that allows users to upload, edit, and enhance images using AI-powered tools.
 The application offers features such as image upscaling and background removal.

 ## Features